Bent Over Barbell Row from Floor / Barbell / Pendlay Row

 Related exercises to discover

-Bent over barbell row from floor / barbell / pendlay row is a gym work out exercise that targets lower back and middle back / lats and also involves biceps and upper back & lower traps.
-Refer to the illustration diagram and instructions above for how to perform this exercise correctly.
-Close grip pullups / chinups, knee planks / reaches and semi-supine laying down / constructive rest position are related exercise that target the same muscle groups as bent over barbell row from floor / barbell / pendlay row.
-Visit our free illustrated exercise directory for more exercises to try in your workouts.
+Bent over barbell row from floor / barbell / pendlay row is a gym exercise that targets lower back and middle back / lats and also works biceps and upper back & lower traps.
+Use the illustration and instructions above to learn how to perform this exercise with proper form.
+Related exercises that work similar muscle groups include Inchworms / walkouts, back extensions / hyperextensions and cable squat rows / row squats.
+Browse our free illustrated exercise directory for more exercises.

 Exercise illustration licensing: Our exercise and yoga pose illustrations (static and animated) are selectively available for licensing for commercial and non-commercial projects.
 Visit our exercise illustrations licensing page for detailed information and to submit in inquiry.